Jway77-ai/PR-AI-Code-Reviewer/README.md

 4. Navigate to the web app deployed on Vercel: https://uob-hackathon-dragons.vercel.app/
 5. You should see your pull request on the dashboard.
 You may click "View" to see the provided feedback by the AI, and ask it any questions you may have.
 6. Update your branch on Bitbucket based on the feedback.
 The PR feedback and status should be updated based on your changes.

+## Tech Stack <a name="stack"></a>
+- Backend: Python Flask, PostgresSQL db
+- Frontend: Next.js, React, Tailwind CSS
+- LLM API: Groq
+- Version Control Software: Github (source code), Bitbucket (sample repo with pull requests for our app to perform code reviews on)
+- Deployment: Vercel

+## Further Improvements <a name="improvements"></a>
+If we do continue development on the app in the future, the following features are some possible improvements to be added.
+- Update the app to work with other repos like Github and Bitbucket Server.
+Currently it is tailored for Bitbucket Cloud.
+- Allow the user to authenticate and log in with their Bitbucket accounts to grant the app permission to access their repo data.
+This allows us to access their pull requests without a webhook, and associate each pull request with a user so that they can only view the feedback for their pull requests and not other users'.
+- Improve the UI, and add the ability to view more than 15 PRs on the dashboard at once, as well as search by PR id.
+Also improve on the layout of the PR feedback page.
+- Improve the capability of the chatbot to perhaps also review the pull request not just based on the individual edited files but also based on the context of the other possibly related files in the repo too.

 ## Links <a name="links"></a>
 - UOB Code Reviewer web app: https://uob-hackathon-dragons.vercel.app/